Uni-Gal/Ayaka/book/src/plugin/text_plugin.md

 ## The process result
 The `TextProcessResult` object is some lines and properties to be added to the current action. `line` will be appended to the current position of the command, and `props` will be set and update.

+## Notes about `rt-format`
+`rt-format` is used to deal with script calculations and runtime formatting.
+Therefore, if you want to add braces to the text, you need to double them in the text plugins.

 ## Existing plugins
 | Plugin     | Description          |
 | ---------- | -------------------- |